nitrite/nitrite-doc/flutter-sdk/collection/indexing.md

 You can create an index on a collection using `createIndex()` method.
 There are several overloaded version of `createIndex()` method.
 You can create an index on a single field or multiple fields.

+!!!warning
+You cannot create a new index on a field or a set of fields which is already indexed with a different type of index.

+For example, if you have a unique index on `firstName` field, then you cannot create a non-unique index on `firstName` field.
+But you can create a unique index on `firstName` and `lastName` fields.
+Similarly, if you have a unique index on `firstName` and `lastName` fields, then you cannot create a non-unique index on `firstName` and `lastName` fields.
+But you can create two indexes on `firstName` and `lastName` fields separately.
+!!!

 ### Creating a Unique Index

 You can create a unique index on a single field or multiple fields.
 It takes the name of the fields on which the index will be created as input parameter.